-Any Officer may resign at any time by delivering an email notice to the Board of Directors’ email list.
+Any Officer may resign at any time by delivering notice to the Board of Directors.

 Officers may be removed from office under the provisions of Section 4.11.

-The President shall be the chief executive officer of the Coalition, and, subject to the Board’s control, shall supervise and control all of the assets, business and affairs of the Coalition.
-The President or his/her designee shall preside over meetings of the Board.
+The President shall be the chief executive officer of the Coalition, and, subject to the Board’s direction, shall supervise and control all of the assets, business and affairs of the Coalition.
+The President or designee shall preside over meetings of the Board.
 The President may sign contracts or other instruments, except when the signing and execution thereof have been expressly delegated by (a) the Board; or (b) by these Bylaws to some other officer or agent of the Coalition; or (c) as otherwise required by law.
-The President shall also perform all other duties as assigned to him or her by the Board from time to time.
+The President shall also perform all other duties as assigned by the Board from time to time.

 5.6 Vice President

-When the President is not available or as he/she has designated so, the Vice President shall perform the duties of the President, except as may be limited by resolution of the Board.
-The Vice President shall perform other duties as assigned to him or her by the President or by the Board from time to time.
+When the President is not available or has so designated, the Vice President shall perform the duties of the President, except as may be limited by resolution of the Board.
+The Vice President shall perform other duties as assigned by the President or by the Board from time to time.

-The Secretary shall: (a) keep the minutes of formal votes at meetings of the Board and file minutes which may be maintained by committees of the Board; (b) see all notices are duly given in accordance with the provisions of these Bylaws or as required by law; (c) be custodian of the corporate records of the Coalition; (d) keep records of the post office address, phone number and preferred email address of each Board Member, Director, and officer; and (e) in general perform or delegate all duties incident to the office of Secretary and such other duties as from time to time may be assigned to him or her by the President or the Board.
+The Secretary shall: (a) keep the minutes of formal votes at meetings of the Board and file minutes which may be maintained by committees of the Board; (b) see all notices are duly given in accordance with the provisions of these Bylaws or as required by law; (c) be custodian of the corporate records of the Coalition; (d) keep records of the post office address, phone number and preferred email address of each Board Director, and Officer; and (e) in general perform or delegate all duties incident to the office of Secretary and such other duties as from time to time may be assigned by the President or the Board.

 The Treasurer shall have charge and custody of, and be responsible for all funds of the Coalition by (a) writing financial reports, to include total amounts donated within the same month of donation, as well as cumulative donation amounts; (b) ongoing maintenance and updating of an Excel spreadsheet with specific donation amounts, dates of donations, check numbers if applicable, donor names and donor neighborhoods, as well as any other relevant donation information.
-Information on this spreadsheet will be made available (1) to any donor requesting information about their own donation; (2) to any Board member requesting information about donations made from their own neighborhood; (3) to any Officer requesting information about donations; (4) to any other person or entity legally entitled to donation information; (5) requested donation information will be made available within two business days of the request; (c) making recommendations; (d) coordinating at least weekly with Seattle Fair Growth, the designated fiscal agent for banking purposes to receive and give receipts for moneys due and payable to the Coalition from any source whatsoever; (e) deposit at least weekly all Coalition designated moneys to banks, trust companies or other depositories selected in accordance the provisions of these Bylaws; (f) working with any appointed bookkeeper to mutually obtain and share timely donation records; and (g) perform all duties incident to the office of Treasurer and other duties assigned to him or her by the President or the Board from time to time.
+Information on this spreadsheet will be made available (1) to any donor requesting information about their own donation; (2) to any Directors requesting information about donations made from their own neighborhoods; (3) to any Officer requesting information about donations; (4) to any other person or entity legally entitled to donation information; (5) requested donation information will be made available within seven days of the request; (c) making recommendations; (d) depositing at least weekly all Coalition designated moneys to banks, trust companies or other depositories selected in accordance the provisions of these Bylaws; (e) working with any appointed bookkeeper to mutually obtain and share timely donation records; and (f) performing all duties incident to the office of Treasurer and other duties assigned by the President or the Board from time to time.

 The Officers shall receive no compensation for their service as Officers but with prior authorization may receive reimbursement for reasonable expenditures incurred on behalf of the Coalition.

-Directors who receive any compensation for services in any capacity directly or indirectly, from the Coalition may not vote on matters pertaining to his or her compensation.
+Directors who receive any compensation for services in any capacity directly or indirectly, from the Coalition may not vote on matters pertaining to their compensation.

-Directors, Officers, and Committee volunteers shall disclose to the Board and to their Committee any financial and/or legal interest which they in person or via their organization directly or indirectly have as a party to a transaction or decision that is under consideration by the Board or Committee.
-Where financial interests are involved, the interested Director, Officer, or Committee volunteer shall recuse him/herself from discussion and abstain from any voting on the transaction.
-Where a potential conflict with an outside legal action is involved, the Director, Officer, or Committee volunteer shall discuss the potential conflict with the Board or Committee and, based on discussion with them, shall either fully recuse, participate in discussion but not in the vote; or participate in discussion and in voting.
+Directors, Officers, and Committee designees shall disclose to the Board any financial and/or legal interest which they in person or via their organization directly or indirectly have as a party to a transaction or decision that is under consideration by the Board or Committee.
+Where financial interests are involved, the interested Directors, Officers, or Committee designees shall recuse themselves from discussion and abstain from any voting on the transaction.
+Where a potential conflict with an outside legal action is involved, the Director, Officer, or Committee designee shall discuss the potential conflict with the Board and the Board shall direct them to either fully recuse themselves, participate in discussion but not in the vote; or participate in discussion and in voting.